Join colleagues from across campus as they facilitate workshops that explore new topics in teaching and student learning.

 Allison Alcorn, Music

-Online discussion forums hold such great potential for student learning… and yet, many online courses have discussions that are nothing more than “make one post and reply to two colleagues’ posts.”
+The discussion forum is one of the most critical components of an online course.
+Yet, many online courses have discussions that are nothing more than “make one post and reply to two colleagues’ posts.”
 Students follow that instruction, and the “discussion” is over.
-This workshop will help you to compare and contrast both the challenges and the opportunities in online discussion forums.
-Through an evaluation of relevant research and best practices, you’ll explore how to transform traditional, face-to-face practices into an online experience whether used in a flipped, hybrid, or fully online setting.
-You’ll also construct three online discussion forums for a single course, utilizing the principles and practices discussed.
+Very little learning has occurred.
+This workshop will consider the role of the instructor, how to design discussion forums creatively, and how to foster robust (and actual) discussion.
+By the end of this workshop, you will have constructed three online discussion forums for a single course, utilizing the principles and practices explored throughout the day.
 Lunch is provided.
 A stipend is available for eligible participants.
 Registration is required.

 If you need a special accommodation to fully participate in a CTLT event, please contact the front desk at (309) 438-2542.